 Although Fishtown has some great restaurants and Northern Liberties has some restaurants too, it’s tough to beat the authentic diversity of Northeast Philly restaurants.

-The diversity of food scene may be best summarized by this description from the famous food critic Craig LaBan.
+The diversity of the food scene may be best summarized by this description from the famous food critic Craig LaBan.

 “For two months, I feasted on Uzbek kebabs and Brazilian churrasco, Transylvanian stuffed cabbage, stellar Vietnamese banh mi, and flaming Portuguese sausage.
 I tasted the authentic offerings of Russian markets, a growing Chinese corridor with some of the city’s best seafood and dim sum, and a South Indian community that produces the hard-to-find dishes of Kerala — not to mention an Indian cheesesteak wrapped inside a dosa crepe.
 With side trips to some of the area’s more traditional spots, from classic cheesesteak and hoagie delis to Italian gems, kielbasa corners, craft beer pioneers, and, yes, some still-great diners, rarely has a Philly eating adventure been so fun.
 There may be no Philly food destination more dynamic than Northeast Philly.”
 Craig Laban Philadelphia Inquirer

 There are simply too many restaurants, and specialty food stores to name, but NE Philadelphia is very culturally diverse, and home to nearly every cuisine you can imagine.
-Among the many specialty/international grocery stores that offer selections from around the world are: Netcost Market, House of Kosher, Petrovsky Market, Vatan Market, Kashmir Garden Super, Kuttanadu Super Market, and more.
+Among the many specialty/international grocery stores that offer selections from around the world are Netcost Market, House of Kosher, Petrovsky Market, Vatan Market, Kashmir Garden Super, Kuttanadu Super Market, and more.

 (1) Rent Data Analyzed For Bustleton (19115), Somerton (19116), and Fox Chase (19111)